 A yummy mini egg & chocolate chip cookie traybake perfect for Easter..
 Mini Egg Cookie Bars are my new favourite!

 SO, today is the second day of March.
 This year Easter is quite late in comparison to last year, but that isn’t stopping me… HELLO EASTER RECIPES!
 Honestly, I won’t only be doing Easter related recipes up until the big day, but I felt like posting this one now as its so good.

-I based this delicious treat off of my Rolo Cookie Bars and Oreo Cookie Bars recipes because they were so successful.
-You can always make this into a Chocolate Cookie Traybake by using my M&M Cookie Bars recipe, but as I will be posting Easter Brownies this year I thought that doing a normal cookie would be better.
+I based this delicious treat on my rolo cookie bars and oreo cookie bars recipes because they were so successful.
+You can always make this into a chocolate cookie traybake by using my M&M Cookie Bars recipe, or even make a mini egg brownie if you’d prefer something super chocolatey.

-All you have to do is to take out 50g of Plain Flour, and add in 25g of Cocoa Powder to the mix!
+To make these chocolatey, all you have to do is to take out 50g of plain flour, and add in 25g of cocoa powder to the mix!
 It’s literally so simple, and both methods work really well!

-These delicious beauties, like my Oreo Cookie Bars, needed less time in the oven in comparison to the Rolo Cookie Bars as they isn’t as much gooeyness in them.
-I prefer mine softer compared to crisper so I did mine for 22 minutes and they were ideal!
+These delicious beauties, like my oreo cookie bars, needed less time in the oven in comparison to the rolo cookie bars as they isn’t as much gooeyness in them.
+I prefer mine softer compared to crisper so I did mine for 20 minutes and they were ideal!